Last updated: 12/01/2012

 Powering Your Devices

 Amplifiers and routers require an outside power source.
 Both can run on either 12-volt or 120-volt.
-When installing your system you really should set it up for 12-volt use.
+When installing your system you really should set it up for 12-volt use, if possible.
 This will allow you to use everything when boondocking or when driving down the road.
 In particular, the router needs to be on when driving if you want Internet access.
 It is useful to get emails, and to search for points of interest or look at live weather radar while travelling.
 You will have the technology - why not use it.
 If you set up everything for 12 volts then there will be no shuffling of cables on travel day, or when boondocking.

 You may have to order a 12-volt adaptor for the router.
 Most of the amplifiers come with the 12-volt hookup.
 You may also have to locate the devices near an existing 12-volt plug, or wire in a new 12-volt service to supply them in your chosen location.
 This is generally possible to do without too much trouble.
 Just make sure you use heavy enough wire if you have to add a new 12-volt outlet.
 There are voltage drop tables in the Solar sections of this website.